99darwin/EthPay/README.md

 Listening on localhost:8545
 ```
-You can then attach to you geth node
+You can then attach to your geth node
 ` geth attach http://localhost:8545 `

 ## Running